Israel establishes diplomatic ties with Bhutan | DW | 12.12.2020

-The accord was a demonstration of Israel's growing circle of recognition, the country's foreign ministry said.
-The alliance would appear to be unrelated to its recently penned ties with Arab and Muslim countries.
+The accord demonstrates Israel's growing circle of recognition, according to the Foreign Ministry.
+The new alliance appears to be unrelated to the ties that the country has established with Arab and Muslim countries.

-Israel has established diplomatic ties with the Himalayan kingdom of Bhutan, the Israeli foreign ministry announced on Saturday.
+Israel has established diplomatic ties with the Himalayan kingdom of Bhutan, the Israeli Foreign Ministry announced in a statement on Saturday.

-The only country in the world with a Jewish majority, Israel's new relations with Bhutan did not appear to be related to its recently established ties with Arab and Muslim countries in the Middle East and Africa.
+The agreement did not appear to be related to Israel's recently established ties with Arab and Muslim countries in the Middle East and Africa.

-The accord between Israel and the majority-Buddhist nation follows several years of secret talks with the aim of establishing an alliance, the Israeli foreign ministry said in a statement.
+The accord between the majority-Jewish Israel and the majority-Buddhist Bhutan follows several years of secret talks with the aim of establishing an alliance, according to the statement from the Foreign Ministry.

 An official signing event between the Israeli and Bhutanese ambassadors to India took place earlier on Saturday.
-The two nations agreed to work closely in water management, agriculture, healthcare and other areas, the foreign ministry statement revealed.
+The two nations agreed to work closely on water management, agriculture, health care and other areas, according to the Foreign Ministry.

 "Israel's circle of recognition is growing and expanding," Israeli Foreign Minister Gabi Ashkenazi said.
 "The establishment of relations between us and the Kingdom of Bhutan will serve as another milestone in deepening Israel's ties in Asia."